Elmer Belt: Role in the establishment of the UCLA School of Medicine

 Belt helped recruit the School of Medicine's first dean, Stafford L. Warren, who was appointed in 1947.
 In the fall of 1951, the medical school enrolled its first class, which consisted of 30 students—28 men and two women.
-Because there was as yet no building to house the medical school, classes were held in temporary bungalows and in a building UCLA had purchased that had formerly been known as the Religious Conference Building.
 At this time, there were 15 faculty members, including Belt, who served as Clinical Professor of Surgery (Urology).
-The main sites for clinical work and research in these nascent days of the School were the UCLA-affiliated hospitals of the Veterans Administration (the Wadsworth Hospital) in Brentwood; and the Veterans Administration Hospital in Long Beach.
-An affiliation was also established with Harbor Hospital in Torrance in 1951, at which point it, too, became a teaching hospital for the UCLA School of Medicine.
 In 1955 the university completed work on the UCLA Medical Center, giving the Medical School a permanent home.
 Not long afterwards, University of California President Robert Gordon Sproul characterized Belt as "The Life Belt of the UCLA Medical School."
 Belt remained a staunch supporter of the School for the rest of his life.
-The school was named the David Geffen School of Medicine at UCLA in 2001 in honor of David Geffen who donated $200 million in unrestricted funds.

 Gender-affirming surgery

-Belt may have been the first surgeon in the United States to perform gender affirmation surgery, which he was likely doing by 1950.
+Belt may have been the first surgeon in the United States to perform gender-affirming surgery, which he was likely doing by 1950.
 However, ascertaining exactly when he did them is not possible because a fire in Belt's medical office in 1958 destroyed many, if not all, records prior to that year.
 The surgeries were performed at Good Samaritan Hospital, where Belt's Urologic Group's surgical practice was conducted; he did not perform them at UCLA.

 Belt was the uncle of Willard Elmer Goodwin, M.D.
 (1915-1998) who, in 1951, was the founding chair of the Division of Urology in the Department of Surgery at the UCLA School of Medicine.
-Belt trained his nephew in the techniques of sex-change surgery.
+Belt trained his nephew in the techniques of gender-affirming surgery.
 In 1954 a committee of UCLA doctors, including Goodwin and members of the Psychiatry Department, decided that these surgeries should no longer be performed under the aegis of the university.
 However, Goodwin continued to perform them quietly.
-At the end of 1954, Belt temporarily ceased his transgender surgeries, but in the late 1950s he resumed his sex-reassignment practice.
+At the end of 1954, Belt temporarily ceased his transgender surgeries, but resumed them in the late 1950s.